-On September 3, 2019, TC Transcontinental Packaging announced the acquisition of a 60% participation in Industrial y Commercial Trilex C.A. ("Trilex"), a plastic packaging supplier located in Guayaquil, Ecuador.
+On August 30, 2019, TC Transcontinental Packaging acquired a 60% interest in Industrial y Commercial Trilex C.A. ("Trilex"), a plastic packaging supplier located in Guayaquil, Ecuador.
 Trilex specializes in the production and sale of packaging materials and banana farm plastics for protection and pest control.

 On May 1, 2018, TC Transcontinental completed the acquisition of the business of Coveris Americas, a business previously held by Coveris Holdings S.A.
-The acquired business manufactures a variety of flexible plastic and paper products, including rollstock, bags and pouches, coextruded films, shrink films, coated substrates and labels.
+The acquired business manufactured a variety of flexible plastic and paper products (the latter having been sold since), including rollstock, bags and pouches, coextruded films, shrink films, coated substrates and labels.